 “There are maybe 12,000 papers on sirtuins now.
 At the time we discovered the NAD+ dependent deacetylase activity the number of papers was in the 100s,” Guarante’s said.

-The nicotinamide riboside kinase pathway discovery led scientists to work toward creating a better NAD+ supplement, thinking outside the diet to access it.
-This discovery cemented NR as the most direct way to boost NAD+, answering the age-old question: We know what NAD+ can do, but how do we get more of it?
+Scientists worked toward creating a better NAD+ supplement, thinking outside the diet to access it.
+The fact that NR is known to be the most direct way to boost NAD+ can answer the age-old question: We know what NAD+ can do, but how do we get more of it?

 The Future of NAD+ and Human Health